 Eagle vision is the BIG picture, the seemingly impossible goal.
 It reflects the most magnificent expression of my purpose; of BEing the love and light in a way that will ultimately bring some healing to our world.

 Mouse vision is the right-in-front-of-my-face picture; it’s taking the next step that shows up on my doorstep.
-Today, mouse vision may call me to update my website, get coached, or coach.
+Today, mouse vision may call me to call a Sacred Sister Circle, get coached, or Wayfind with a client.
 Tomorrow it may mean having a discovery call with a potential client.